aslom/serverless-nyc-bai-case-study/README.md

  and <a href="https://realpython.com/installing-python/">python3</a> are installed in your laptop.

 Continue to find below instructions to setup IBM Cloud Account and install cloud functions CLI.

-## Optional setup

-Not required but you could use your own Kafka or Elasticsearch.

-To use your own Kafka update <a href="kafka.json">JSON with Kafka configuration</a>.

-To use your own Elasticsearch update  <a href="elastic.json">JSON with Elastic installation</a> or use one provided (should be valid during lab).

 ## Sign up for IBM Cloud Account
 *IBM Cloud Functions is based on the Apache OpenWhisk project.
 We'll be using IBM Cloud Functions for today's lab, but the concepts could apply to any managed Serverless offering.*